Can Identical Twins Have Different Eye Color

 While documented cases of identical twins with significantly different eye colors are rare, several examples illustrate the possibilities:

 • Heterochromia in Twins: There have been anecdotal reports of identical twins with heterochromia, where one twin has one eye color (e.g., brown) and the other twin has a different eye color (e.g., blue or green).
-However, these cases are often based on visual observation and may not always be confirmed by genetic testing.
+Even so, these cases are often based on visual observation and may not always be confirmed by genetic testing.

 • Subtle Variations in Eye Color: More commonly, studies and observations have noted subtle variations in eye color intensity among identical twins.
 These variations may not be immediately noticeable but can be detected through careful examination and comparison.